valmirjunior0088/stlc/README.md

 # stlc

-Simply typed lambda calculus and Hindley-Milner inference.
+Experiments on type inference through unification based on the simply typed lambda calculus.